Artsakh–United States relations

-During its existence, the Republic of Artsakh and the United States did not have official diplomatic relations as the United States was among the vast majority of countries that did not recognize Artsakh as a sovereign nation and instead recognized the region of Artsakh, or Nagorno-Karabakh, as part of Azerbaijan.
+During its existence, the Republic of Artsakh and the United States did not have official diplomatic relations as the United States was among the majority of countries that did not recognize Artsakh as a sovereign nation and instead recognized the region of Artsakh, or Nagorno-Karabakh, as part of Azerbaijan.
 Despite no formal relations, the Republic of Artsakh had a representative office in Washington, D.C. since November 1997.
-It is not known whether the office still functions after the dissolution of Artsakh and it's absorption into Azerbaijan in 2023.
+The office was closed down after the dissolution of Artsakh and its absorption into Azerbaijan in 2023.

 History

 From 1991 to 1994 land mines that were placed in the Nagorno-Karabakh region from the first Nagorno-Karabakh War have been part of an ongoing demining operation largely funded by the United States Agency for International Development (USAID).
 The USAID has been working closely with the HALO Trust, a UK-based demining NGO, is the only international organization conducting demining in Nagorno Karabakh.
 They have destroyed 180,858 small arms ammunition, 48,572 units of "other explosive items", 12,423 cluster bombs, 8,733 anti-personnel landmines, and 2,584 anti-tank landmines between 2000 and 2016.
 By 2018, they had cleared 88% of the territory's minefields, with a target to clear the rest by 2020.
 The main cities of Stepanakert and Shusha, as well as the main north–south highway, have been cleared and are safe for travel.

 In April 2001, representatives of Armenia, Azerbaijan, France, Russia and the United States met in Paris and in Key West, Florida to resolve the dispute over Nagorno-Karabakh.
 Despite rumors that the parties were close to a solution, the Azerbaijani authorities – both during Heydar Aliyev's tenure as President of Azerbaijan and after the accession of his son Ilham Aliyev in the October 2003 elections, have firmly denied that any agreement was reached in Paris or Key West.